marusasa/serverless-blog/README.md

 - The initialization process should have created some data.
 Go to '(default)' datastore to verify the data created.

-# How to use images on you site.
+# How to use images on your site.

 1. Create a Cloud Storage bucket.